Patryk27/ostfs/README.md

 ## Architecture

-OstFS stores everything in a tree structure which starts from the header and then dispatches into clones, the root directory and its children.
+OstFS stores everything in a tree structure which starts from the header and then descends into clones, the root directory and its children.

 Something that `ls` displays as: